 These courses may be accepted into a Cambridge College bachelor's or master's degree.
 Courses must meet current program requirements at time of matriculation.

-Program chair: Paul White, M.Ed., LMHC
+Program chair: Paul White, M.Ed., LMHC, CARC • paul.white@cambridgecollege.edu

-• Paul.White@cambridgecollege.edu

 (All courses @ 3 credits.)